 - Never ride in a vehicle that is being towed. - Never get under your vehicle after it has been lifted by a tow truck.

-- When towing, make sure that the transmission, axles, steering system and powertrain are in working condition.
-If any unit is damaged, dollies must be used. - Always attach safety chains before towing.
+• When towing, make sure that the transmission, axles, steering system and powertrain are in working condition.
+If any unit is damaged, dollies must be used.